vectorgrp/sil-kit-adapters-tap/adaptive/README.md

 **Hint:** If you want to get rid of the non-fatal errors and warnings due to the missing execution manger you can disable its usage in the CMakeLists.txt of the *start application* by setting ``AMSR_ENABLE_EXEC_MANAGER`` to ``OFF``.

-## Obtain the Vector SIL Kit components
+## Obtain the SIL Kit components

-Download a preview or release of the adapter directly from [Vector SIL Kit Adapter TAP Releases](https://github.com/vectorgrp/sil-kit-adapters-tap/releases) or build the Vector SIL Kit Adapter TAP [on your own](https://github.com/vectorgrp/sil-kit-adapters-tap#a-getting-started-with-self-built-adapter-and-demos).
+Download a preview or release of the adapter directly from [SIL Kit Adapter TAP Releases](https://github.com/vectorgrp/sil-kit-adapters-tap/releases) or build the SIL Kit Adapter TAP [on your own](https://github.com/vectorgrp/sil-kit-adapters-tap#a-getting-started-with-self-built-adapter-and-demos).

-For both options you need a sil-kit-registry contained in the SIL Kit Release, which you can download directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+For both options you need a sil-kit-registry contained in the SIL Kit Release, which you can download directly from [SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).

 ## Start the sil-kit-registry